Candelabro/TUMI-booking-bot/README.md

 1. python3 telbot.py
 2. on Telegram, add the TumEvents bot and type /start to start the booking process.

-Note: this tools was created just for fun and it is provided as is.
-No responsability is taken in case the TUMI account gets banned for using such scraping tool.
+Note: this tools was created just for fun in 2022 and it is provided as is.
+No responsability is taken in case the TUMI account gets banned for using such web scraping tool.

+* LIBRARIES *
+* telebot
+* selenium webdriver
+* threading